-In 2018, only a few cases of salmonellosis were diagnosed in cats (n=2) and dogs (n=3), but out of 21 samples from reptiles, 19 samples were positive for Salmonella.
+In 2019, only a few cases of salmonellosis were diagnosed in cats (n=2) dogs (n=1), and horses (n=2), but out of 19 samples from reptiles, 16 samples were positive for Salmonella.
 Details on Salmonella testing of feed, animals and food are shown in the Appendix.

-The number of salmonellosis cases in humans has gone down over the past 10 years, but the number of cases infected in Norway has remained relatively stable with an incidence of 3.6 to 4.8 in the last 5 years.
-More than 60% of infected humans were reported to have contracted the infection abroad.
+The number of salmonellosis cases in humans has decreased over the past 10 years.
+The number of cases infected in Norway has remained relatively stable with an incidence of 3.4 to 4.8 in the last 5 years (2014-2018) but increased to 6.0 in 2019 mainly due to a national outbreak of Salmonella Agbeni which included 56 cases.
+59% of the human cases reported to have contracted the infection abroad.
 The reduced prevalence of Salmonella in European poultry is presumed to contribute to the observed reduction.
 Data from outbreaks of salmonellosis indicate that a great variety of foods can be implicated.
 When infection is contracted in Norway, imported foods are more often implicated than foods produced in Norway.

 In Norway, food-producing animals are very rarely infected with Salmonella.
 This is well documented in the surveillance program (Figure 2).
-Salmonella diarizonae is occasionally detected in Norwegian sheep.
-This variant is only rarely associated with disease in animals, and is not considered a public health threat.
+Salmonella diarizonae is occasionally detected in Norwegian sheep (n=5 flocks in 2019).
+This variant is only rarely associated with disease in animals and is not considered a public health threat.